USDAForestService/fs-cloud-gov-migration/README.md

 Follow the directions [here](https://github.com/18F/cf-multi-cups-plugin).

 ### Prepare environment variables
 A local copy of the Environment variables for each application is required to perform the migration.
-These should be organized per application in the following files below, please refer to (/#user-provided-services) to see what should be in each file:
+These should be organized per application in the following files below, please refer to [User Provided Services](/#user-provided-services) to see what should be in each file:
 * `json-envs/intake/intake-services-dev.json` # Development for the platform
 * `json-envs/intake/intake-services-staging.json` # Staging for the platform
 * `json-envs/intake/intake-services-production.json` # Production for the platform